magalifabri/ft_services/README.md

 # ft_services - WORK IN PROGRESS
 _Project of coding school 19 in Brussels (part of the 42 school network)_

+## Instructions
+- to install, run setup.sh
+- to clean up, run `minikube stop` and `minikube delete`

+### A few handy commands to interact with the cluster
+- show all kubernetes objects: `kubectl get all`
+- show details on an object: `kubectl describe <object name>`
+- create/update an object with a .yaml file: `kubectl apply -f <path/to/yaml>`
+- delete all the objects defined in a .yaml file: `kubectl delete -f <path/to/yaml>`
+- open a terminal in a pod: `kubectl exec -it <full object name> -- bin/bash`

 ## Resources
 - General
 	- **[Kubernetes Tutorial for Beginners [FULL COURSE in 4 Hours]](https://www.youtube.com/watch?v=X48VuDVv0do) (watch & coding along until and including the Mongo demo project, to get started)**